- Home/

 Lastly, when figuring out how to pack dumbbells and other weights for moving, don’t forget to label all your boxes so that your helpers will know it’s filled with fitness gear.

-How to disassemble and move heavy gym equipment
+How to move heavy gym equipment by yourself

 Of course, you can’t just place large equipment such as ellipticals, rowing machines, and stationary bikes in boxes.
 Moving a treadmill, for example, will require disassembly and special care.